Millardiang/weewx-divumwx/README.md

 Extract the beta archive.

- 	unzip divumwxLite.zip.zip
+ 	unzip weewx-divumwx-divumwxLite.zip

-This will leave you with a directory DivumWX1.0.00rc2.
+This will leave you with a directory weewx-divumwx-divumwxLite.
 Move the services.json file into that new directory as well.
-        mv ./services.json ./ divumwxLite/services.json
+        mv ./services.json ./ weewx-divumwx-divumwxLite/services.json

 Change into that directory.
-	cd divumwxLite/
+	cd weewx-divumwx-divumwxLite/

 Python Installer